OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 ## Environment and dependencies

-In order to contribute to the SDK there are some project setup one should do in order to ensure a smooth development experience.
+In order to contribute to the SDK you need to setup your environment in order to ensure a smooth development experience.

-This setup is not mandatory, so if you have experience with Python development, you can do it your own way.

 <details>
 <summary>Need help seting up Miniconda or Git?</summary>